300HR Circle Yoga Teacher Training

 January 2020 - June 2021

-Whether you’re a newly minted 200-hour grad or a long-time teacher looking to hone specific skills, this 300-hour training will bring new depth, nuance, and confidence to your teaching.
+Whether you’re a newly minted 200-hour grad or a long-time teacher looking to hone specific skills, this advanced 300-hour training will bring new depth, nuance, and confidence to your teaching.

 Take the next step.
 Join a small, dedicated group of peers and a diverse faculty of expert trainers for 18 months of thoughtfully crafted curriculum, with an emphasis on reaching out to a broad range of communities through mindful, welcoming yoga practices.